omarfarahat1212/ai-case-study/README.md

 * What specific problem is the company or project trying to solve?

 **The problem of unbanked individuals unable to access credit facilities in Asia presents a complex challenge with wide-ranging implications.
 A significant portion of the population in Asia lacks access to traditional banking services, leaving them without bank accounts, credit cards, or a financial history essential for credit approval.
-This limited financial inclusion obstructs their ability to invest in education, start or expand businesses, or cope with unexpected expenses, hindering their economic growth and overall well-being.**[^16]
+This limited financial inclusion obstructs their ability to invest in education, start or expand businesses, or cope with unexpected expenses, hindering their economic growth and overall well-being.**<sup>16</sup>

 **The company is trying to reduce the risk of lending.
-They are working on an AI/autoML product called Juris Tech Mindcradt to leverage the us of AI to enable banks and financial institutions to have an alternative credit scoring system for banked and unbanked clients in emerging markets.** [^4]
+They are working on an AI/autoML product called Juris Tech Mindcradt to leverage the us of AI to enable banks and financial institutions to have an alternative credit scoring system for banked and unbanked clients in emerging markets.** <sup>4</sup>

 **Juristech has created a new product called Juristech**

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?

 **According to the report of the [world bank blogs](https://blogs.worldbank.org/), a mere 27% of adults possess a bank account, and just 33% of businesses have access to loans or lines of credit.
-This deficiency in financial access was emphasized by speakers during the recent [Mastercard](https://www.mastercard.us/en-us.html)-SMU Forum in Singapore, who emphasized the pressing need for enhanced financial inclusion to be integrated as a fundamental element of Asia's economic advancement.**[^16]
+This deficiency in financial access was emphasized by speakers during the recent [Mastercard](https://www.mastercard.us/en-us.html)-SMU Forum in Singapore, who emphasized the pressing need for enhanced financial inclusion to be integrated as a fundamental element of Asia's economic advancement.** <sup>16</sup>

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

 **With over 25 years of extensive experience in the Asian fintech field, Juris Tech holds a significant advantage over its competitors.
-Their deep industry knowledge and insights into the market position them far ahead of their peers, allowing them to make informed decisions and offer tailored solutions that are highly attuned to the unique dynamics of the region.**[^2]
+Their deep industry knowledge and insights into the market position them far ahead of their peers, allowing them to make informed decisions and offer tailored solutions that are highly attuned to the unique dynamics of the region.**<sup>2</sup>

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

 **Machine learning: Juris Mindcraft uses advanced machine learning techniques to build AI models.
-Artificial intelligence: Juris Mindcraft is an AI platform.**[^3]
+Artificial intelligence: Juris Mindcraft is an AI platform.**<sup>3</sup>

 ## 4. Landscape